top of page

-I was talking to a friend today, also a hospice nurse, who just came back to work after taking the last few months off to care for her mother who recently died.
+I had a conversation with a friend, also a hospice nurse, who just came back to work after taking the last few months off to care for her mother who recently died.
 I was checking in with her to see how she was doing, and how it felt to be back to work... knowing that coming back to work in hospice was not going to be easy.

 She told me she was scared that she might break down in front of the families, imagining that it would just remind her of her own loss, owning that she had not taken enough time to grieve.

-I shared with her that it has been over twenty years since my parents died, almost ten since my sister passed and I have had many other losses in between... and sometimes when I am at the bedside and I witness a daughter say goodbye to her mom or dad, or someone saying goodbye to her sister...
-I cry... and it brings me right back to the day I lost them.
+I shared with her that it has been over twenty years since my parents died, ten since my sister died, I am going on my second year for my brother, and I have had many other losses in between... and sometimes when I am at the bedside and I witness a daughter say goodbye to her mom or dad, or someone saying goodbye to her sister or brother ...
+I cry... and it brings me right back to the day I said goodbye to rhem.
 This never goes away.

 I said that sometimes our own losses help us to help others because we have been there and we can relate to what they are feeling and will go through.
 We might feel broken, but our brokenness can heal others and that is a beautiful thing... because in return, I truly believe it helps us as well.